ohata-toast/RDS/en/db-instance.md

 ### Separate Failed over Master

-If no longer use the high availability configuration, you have to separate the failed over master.
-Separation causes the failed over master to form a new replication group and changes the type of DB instance to master.
-Any relationship between separated master and promoted master is broken and cannot be tied to a promoted master with high availability.
-After separation and becoming a new master, all the features that NHN Cloud offers become available again.
+If recovery of a failed over master fails and data correction is required, you can disable the high availability feature by separating that master.
+The replication relationship between the separated master and the promoted master is broken, and each behaves as a normal DB instance.
+After separation, you cannot recover to the existing configuration.

 ### Manual Failover